Dimitri-Dumont/CV521/README.md

-Here’s a straightforward README.md for your project repository:

 Dashcam Route Overlay with Pix2Pix

 This project explores training a Pix2Pix model to generate route overlays on dashcam images.
 The goal is to develop a proof-of-concept (PoC) model that can take a raw dashcam image as input and output the same image with a superimposed route.